Quick Start

 curl -O --output-dir ~/.config/ssh-operations-hub https://raw.githubusercontent.com/UMD-UROC/SSH-Operations-Hub-Script/refs/heads/main/config/defaults.conf

-Important: This script has only been tested on Ubuntu Desktop 22.04 LTS.
+:::warning Important Important: This script has only been tested on Ubuntu Desktop 22.04 LTS. :::

-Security Notice: For security-conscious users, it is recommended that you review the installation script source code and execute the commands manually.
+:::danger Security Notice Security Notice: For security-conscious users, it is recommended that you review the installation script source code and execute the commands manually. :::

 Your First Command